PokkeYuri/PyMaze/README.md

-Simple Phython Maze Builder with Solver - Nice to Watch \n just start with "py main.py"
+Simple Phython Maze Builder with Solver - Nice to Watch

+just start with "py main.py"